Yuri LUX GmbH SARL

 PRODUCTS & SERVICES

-We develop fully automated micro-labs with the size of a wallet and launch them on behalf of scientists around the world to the International Space Station (ISS), on orbital and suborbital spacecraft, on parabolic flights, and on drop towers.
-Additionally, we have the so called ScienceTaxi under development, a space incubator which is going to have its maiden flight in 2024 and can host up to 36 experiments.
+We develop fully automated micro-labs with the size of a wallet and launch them in behalf of scientists around the world to the International Space Station (ISS), on orbital and suborbital spacecraft, on parabolic flights, and on drop towers.
+Additionally, we have the so called ScienceTaxi ready by 2025.
+The ScienceTaxi - a space incubator, which is going to have its maiden flight in 2024 and can host up to 38 experiments.
+An enhanced ScienceTaxi with an integrated 3D printing biofabrication facility is under development to be delivered by end of 2026.

 Yuri Platform - ScienceTaxi